 Why do industrial systems need agentic AI?

 The industrial data challenge & the agency gap: Industrial organizations have heavily invested in IoT technologies, deploying SCADA systems, PLCs, sensors, and connected assets.
+These systems generate vast amounts of data, but much of it remains underutilized, locked in silos.

 The agency gap arises because existing systems only collect and report data without autonomously interpreting or acting on it.
 This leaves companies relying on human expertise to analyze data and make decisions.